gmaison/xdm/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for contributing to the **Development Methodology** project!
+Thank you for contributing to the **Xano Development Methodology** project!
 Here's how you can help improve this article:

 ## Feedback and Discussions
 - Use **Issues** to provide feedback or ask questions.